“When rainbows whisper, magic happens, the bright colours of nature dance free.” Carly Dugmore

 “It’s women’s work..
 Oooh, it’s hard on the man, now that his time is over.”
 Kate Bush

-Then, we can start on our collective fears related to religion, class, and skin colour, for we are more alike than we are not, and distinctions that separate people only create more fear and injustice.
+Then, we can start on collective fears related to religion, class, culture, skin colour and race, for we are more alike than we are not, and distinctions that separate people only create more fear and injustice.